-It is important to note that the regulations anticipated that periodic shutdown of the individual control equipment at a landfill is anticipated.
+It is important to note that the regulations anticipated periodic shutdown of the individual control equipment at the landfill.
 Since periodic malfunctions, unforeseen circumstances or short duration maintenance activities are anticipated by the regulations, EDL Energy (EDL) believes they have implemented a program consistent with these requirements.